Want to know how your SEO efforts are paying off?

 For a more in-depth analysis of how often Googlebot is looking at your site, you can use the Crawl Stats report under Settings > Crawl stats.

-Here, you’ll see how often your site’s pages are crawled, how many kilobytes are downloaded per day, and your site’s download times.
+Here, you’ll see how often Google crawls your site’s pages, downloaded kilobytes per day, and your site’s download times.

 According to Google, there is no “good” crawl number, but they do have advice for any sudden spikes or drops in your crawl rates.

-It’s a helpful way to make sure that Googlebot can access a page that might otherwise be left to guesswork.
+It’s a simple way to make sure that Googlebot can access a page that you might otherwise leave to guesswork.

-If you’re successful, the page will render, and you’ll be able to see if any resources are blocked to Googlebot.
+If you’re successful, the page renders, and you can see if Googlebot blocks any resources.

-If you want access to the code of your site, click View Tested Page to see the HTML, a screenshot, and any crawl errors.
-(Note: Crawl errors used to be its own report; now it’s located in URL inspection under Coverage.)
+If you want access to your site’s code, click View Tested Page to see the HTML, a screenshot, and any crawl errors.
+(Note: Crawl errors used to be its own report; now, they’re located in URL inspection under Coverage.)

 When you get to the debugging point of web development, you can’t beat this free tool.